markusmoenig/code_editor/Readme.md

 You can tweak it in the theme property of the CodeEditor struct or you can set a new theme via the ```set_theme(theme);``` function.

+# Disclaimer

+CodeEditor is actively maintained and I will improve it over time as I use it for my own applications.